-Ahead of the upcoming Chinese New Year (CNY) festival, tech giant Alibaba is throwing all its weight behind a range of metaverse celebrations and promotions.
+Ahead of the upcoming Chinese New Year (CNY) festival, tech giant Ant Group is throwing all its weight behind a range of metaverse celebrations and promotions.
 The company recently launched several metaverse initiatives to mark the most important traditional Chinese holiday, combining various e-commerce activities with entertainment functions that aim to preserve CNY cultural practices.

 Via the front page of Ant Group’s digital payment app Alipay, users can enter the digital “Fortune Park” (福气乐园), which gives users the chance to create their own avatars and dress them in digital outfits, some of which are limited editions that can be unlocked upon completing certain tasks.
 A dozen or so consumer brands, including Disney and art toy brand Pop Mart, have set up virtual stores in the park, where visitors can enter into gift lotteries, directly purchase items, and join brand memberships.